STF1998/Desk20/report/introduction.md

 To further encourage students to use Flocus, we are integrating a Facebook login to allow students to compete with their friends on how much time they are committing to work but also how much they are raising for charity by using our website.
 The competitive nature will further encourage students to increase their productivity but also return and use the application on future occasions rather than being a one-stop shop.

+## Team checklist

+See the following key points that we used as a checklist to keep the team motivated to succeed in this project:

+- Build a working single page application that was both a procrastination tool and raises awareness for water scarcity in underdeveloped nations.

+- Build extensive and attractive animations for the front-end with quick loading pages.

+- Integrate the single page application with Facebook-API for login capability.

 # System Explanation Video

 ## Video link

-See the video link below showing a short explanation of our system and how we invisage consumers using FLOCUS.
+See the video link below showing a short explanation of our system and how we envisage consumers using FLOCUS.

 TODO --> [This will be a youtube link to a short screen recording of using our webpage.]